rladies-chicago/2019-04-18-shiny-workshop/README.md

 # Data Visualization with Maps Shiny Workshop

+This repository contains the following:

+- intro announcement slides
+- workshop slides
+- code we wrote during the workshop

+If you would like to learn more about Shiny, please take a look at RStudio's [free tutorial on Shiny here](https://shiny.rstudio.com/tutorial/), as well as a great webinar [here](https://www.rstudio.com/resources/webinars/introduction-to-shiny/).

+## Pre-installation

+We assume you have RStudio installed on your computer.
+If you don't have it installed, please go to [this link](https://www.rstudio.com/) to install it on your computer.

-This repository will be updated with more information closer to the date of the event. *However, we ask that you install the following packages before the event*:
+We ask that you install the following packages before the event:

 - **`sf`: to work with spatial data (this is a pain to install, if you are running into issues with installing the "units" package, please arrive early so we can get you set up)**
 - `shiny`: to make a Shiny app